SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/setup-article.md

 }
 ```

-> Tip: SwiftUI apps must use an [UIApplicationDelegateAdaptor](https://developer.apple.com/documentation/swiftui/uiapplicationdelegateadaptor) to register an application delegate.
+> Tip: For SwiftUI apps, use an [UIApplicationDelegateAdaptor](https://developer.apple.com/documentation/swiftui/uiapplicationdelegateadaptor) to register an application delegate.